willy-wagtail/raspberrypi-pihole/README.md

 ## Start Pihole and Unbound in a single container

-- Copy the files in `./docker-pihole-unbound` directory either by git cloning or just copying.
+- Copy the files in `./docker-pihole-unbound` directory either by `git clone <this repo name> pihole` or just copying the files manually.
 - Follow the `README.md` in that directory.